UConn Players to Watch Against Miami (FL) - Final Four

 UConn Players to Watch

+Tristen Newton is putting up 9.9 points, 4.6 assists and 4.3 rebounds per game.

-Andre Jackson paces the Huskies at 4.7 assists per contest, while also averaging 6.4 rebounds and 6.8 points.
+Andre Jackson paces the Huskies at 4.7 assists per game, while also posting 6.4 rebounds and 6.8 points.

 Alex Karaban posts 9.5 points, 4.3 rebounds and 1.7 assists per game.
-At the other end, he averages 0.5 steals and 0.6 blocked shots.
+Defensively, he puts up 0.5 steals and 0.6 blocked shots.

 UConn Top Performers (Last 10 Games)